rolandtoth/Blog/input/blog-redesign-2019/index.md

 ## Design

 I was fine with the existing layout but wanted the design to be more fresh.
 I would have like to make it look similar to my portfolio site as well, so I made it share common design elements with it.
-I also added big header images to posts, which took some time to find (mostly at Unsplash) but it feels much better this way.
+I also added big header images to posts, which took some time to find (mostly at Unsplash/Pixabay) but it feels much better this way.

 ## Development